guildtek/tck8/session01.md

 ---
 layout: page
-title: First Session
+title: 01 - First Session
 permalink: /session01/
 ---

-# First Session
+## What is software?

+## Where is software used?

+## Who develops and works on software?

+## How is software developed?